 - Resources for Nursing Facilities: This website contains myriad resources to help long-term care facilities, such as nursing homes, in navigating the era of COVID-19.

 - Supporting Healthcare Staff Wellbeing: We’ve heard from several champions who work with or within healthcare organizations, requesting any resources we know of that may support staff wellbeing.
 We have a couple resources that may offer ways to help support staff wellbeing.

 - How to Talk About COVID-19 and Your Patients Wishes Regarding Serious Illness Care: Many clinicians are hesitant to ask about patients’ preferences if they get sick with COVID-19, yet the patients are often grateful for the conversation.
 This blog post talks about how to find the right words when navigating difficult conversations with patients – especially when you can’t be face-to-face.

 - How Policy During the COVID-19 Era has Impacted Advance Care Planning, and What Still Needs to be Done: The Coalition to Transform Advanced Care (C-TAC) describes how advance care planning policy has changed during the pandemic and what additional policy changes should be made, like removing deductible payments and restoring the Patient Self-Determination Act requirements.

-- Death, Grief, and Funerals in the COVID age: This white paper published by the Virtual Funeral Collective and the Global COVID-19 Relief Coalition contains strategies for helping people develop new rituals to honor those who die in the COVID-19 era.
+- Death, Grief, and Funerals in the COVID age: This paper published by the Virtual Funeral Collective and the Global COVID-19 Relief Coalition contains resources and strategies for helping people develop new rituals to honor those who die in the COVID-19 era.
 These resources are designed to help you support your clients, patients, communities, and yourself during this stressful time.

 We know this isn’t an exhaustive list and there are many more resources to help.
 We will be updating this list as a living document and will be sharing new resources our team currently is developing to help you share what matters most.
 We are all in this together.